-COMMERCIAL
+COMMERCIAL LAND USE

-Lands classified as commercial use consist of areas used for the sale, rental and distribution of products, or performance of services.
-In addition, off-site signs, churches and other houses of worship, private clubs and lodges, residential dwelling units, which existed within this category on the date of adoption of this Comprehensive Plan, and other similar uses compatible with commercial uses may be approved as special exceptions and be subject to an intensity of less than or equal to 1.0 floor area ratio.
+Lands classified as commercial use consist of areas used for the sale, rental, and distribution of products or performance of services, as well as, public, charter and private elementary, middle and high schools In addition, off-site signs, churches and other houses of worship, private clubs and lodges, residential dwelling units, which existed within this category on the date of adoption of this Comprehensive Plan, and other similar uses compatible with commercial uses may be approved as special exceptions and be subject to an intensity of less than or equal to 1.0 floor area ratio.

-Commercial uses shall be limited to an intensity of less than or equal to 1.0 floor area ratio.
+Commercial uses located outside the Central Business District shall be limited to an intensity of less than or equal to .25 floor area ratio.